abarker/yapsc/README.rst

 It should be noted that if Python's `PEP-622
 <https://www.python.org/dev/peps/pep-0622/>`_ for pattern matching is accepted
-then for future Python versions these switch-case implementations will become pointless.
+then for future Python versions these kinds of switch-case implementations may become outdated.